 Closing a Swiss bank account

 Closing an account is easier than many might expect.
-No financial penalty is demanded, and neither is the money retained, unless a maximum amount has been agreed upon.
+No financial penalty is demanded and neither is any money retained, unless a maximum amount has been agreed upon.

 Need advice?
 Post your question on Expatica's free Ask the Expert service to see if we can help.